 Other Employment Separations.
 The Company has an Executive Severance Plan that provides severance benefits to selected senior officers of the Company, including the named executive officers, who have agreed to its terms, which include confidentiality, non-solicitation, cooperation and non-disparagement obligations.
-Executives remain eligible for benefits under the general severance plan described below; however, any benefits provided under the Executive Severance Plan would be reduced by any amount provided under the general severance plan.
+Executives remain eligible for benefits under the General Severance Plan described below; however, any benefits provided under the Executive Severance Plan would be reduced by any amount provided under the General Severance Plan.
 The trigger for Executive Severance Plan benefits is a good reason resignation or an involuntary termination.
-The benefits for our named executive officers under the Executive Severance Plan include pay continuation of two times their base salary and target annual incentive award payable over two years and are conditioned on the executive officer's agreement to release claims against the Company and not to compete with the Company for two years.
+The benefits for our named executive officers under the Executive Severance Plan included pay continuation of two times their base salary and target annual incentive award payable over two years and conditioned on the executive officer's agreement to release claims against the Company and not to compete with the Company for two years.